omdgit/mySQL/README.md

 omdgit
 March 16, 2015

-This is Readme file with some basic R scripts for interacting with mySQL.
+This is the Readme file with some basic R scripts for interacting with mySQL.
 The scripts are from the Coursera course **Getting and Cleaning Data**.

 ```r